mike-debney/zerogrid/README.md

 ![ZeroGrid Logo](logo.svg)

 # ZeroGrid

 ZeroGrid is a Home Assistant integration that intelligently manages controllable loads to maximize use of available power from solar in order to minimise grid dependence.
 It can also be used with or without solar to limit grid import and prevent circuit overload.

 ## Features

 -   **Priority-based load management** - Loads are prioritized by their order in configuration, with the first load having the highest priority
 -   **Solar integration** - Automatically uses available solar power for controllable loads if configured
+-   **Configurable rate limiting** - Reduces wear on contactors from rapid switching
 -   **Throttleable loads** - Support for loads that can operate at variable power levels (e.g., EV chargers can be throttled between minimum and maximum amperage)
 -   **External constraints** - Optional `can_turn_on_entity` allows external conditions to control whether a load can be turned on (e.g., only try to charge EV when car is plugged in)
 -   **Soft start compensation** - Configurable delay period uses expected load instead of measured load to account for soft starts and measurement delays
 -   **Overload detection** - Immediately sheds loads if consumption exceeds safe limits for more than `recalculate_interval_seconds`, automatically recovers once sufficient load is shed
--   **Emergency abort** - Cuts all loads if critical sensors become unavailable, requires manual re-enabling of load-control
+-   **Emergency abort** - Cuts all loads if critical sensors become unavailable for more than 60s, requires manual re-enabling of load-control
--   **Rate limiting** - Reduces wear on contactors from rapid switching

 ## Disclaimer